dwpeng/filterx-c/README.md

 Except for the above filter conditions, filterx also supports the following filter conditions for the process filter:

-- `-cnt [Number],[Number]`: means the number of the group-id and the number of the record-id, for example, `-cnt 1,2` means only records occur at least 1 files and at most 2 files will be outputed, default is 1,UINT32_MAX. `-cnt 1` means only records occur exactly 1 file will be outputed.
+- `-cnt [Number],[Number]`: means the number of the group-id and the number of the record-id, for example, `-cnt 1,2` means only records occur at least 1 files and at most 2 files will be outputed, default is 1,UINT32_MAX. `-cnt 1` means only records occur exactly 1 file will be outputed. `-cnt 1,` means only records occur at least 1 file will be outputed. `-cnt ,2` means only records occur at most 2 files will be outputed.
-- `-freq [Float],[Float]`: means the frequency of the group-id and the frequency of the record-id, for example, `-freq 0.5,0.8` means only records occur at least 50% files and at most 80% files will be outputed, default is 0.0001,1.0
+- `-freq [Float],[Float]`: means the frequency of the group-id and the frequency of the record-id, for example, `-freq 0.5,0.8` means only records occur at least 50% files and at most 80% files will be outputed, default is 0.0001,1.0, `-freq 0.5,` means only records occur at least 50% files will be outputed. `-freq ,0.5` means only records occur at most 50% files will be outputed.
 - `-L [Number]`: means the limit of the records, for example, `-L 10` means only the top 10 records will be outputed.
 - `-s [Char]`: means the separator of the output file, default is `\t`.
 - `-o [File]`: means the output file, default is stdout.